 About The Collaborative

-The Good Relatives Collaborative(GRC) is made up of four partner organizations who came together for the specific purpose of responding to a call for a grantmaking partnership with the Bush Foundation.
+The Good Relatives Collaborative(GRC) is made up of three partner organizations who came together for the specific purpose of responding to a call for a grantmaking partnership with the Bush Foundation.
 GRC was awarded a six year contract to share and award $1.2 million annually to the Native communities of Minnesota, North Dakota. and South Dakota.

 Each organization is deeply rooted in their community and follow their own mission in how they serve Native people.
 The collaborative came together around shared values and agree that the current funding models are not responsive to the needs of Native grassroots and constituency-led organizations engaged in community-centered problem-solving.
 GRC’s theory of change includes applying a Native lens in reframing the grantmaking process to build capacity in our Native communities.